0xatom/fsb_notes/notes.md

 So printf() takes four arguments from somewhere.
 These arguments are coming from the stack.

 This may appear not to be a problem, however an attacker might be able to see the contents of the stack.
-What does that mean?
 It might reveal sensitive information such as usernames & passwords.

 Now if we try to input a large number of `%x` format specifiers & "A" we will get this :